 Haggling is a standard activity in many markets and shops around the world.
 Why not try it to get cheaper accommodation?
 You can easily get better prices for hostels too.
-Most travelers stay in hostels or hotels like we do.
-These are great places to practice your bargaining skills.
-We found that some actions can help you to get a better price.
+Most travelers stay in hostels or hotels as we do.
+These are great places to practice your bargaining for backpackers skills.
+We discovered that learning a few negotiation skills can help you to get a better deal.
 If you booked the place through the internet, you probably already agreed on the price.
-For bargaining, you actually have to go shopping.
+For bargaining, you actually have to go shopping and do some negotiating.
 Sometimes we book a room in advance for the first night, especially if we’ll be arriving late at night.
 Then we can still bargain for the following nights.
 If we arrive early in the day, we just go shopping.
 Of course, it’s more convenient if time is on your side and if you can spend a few hours checking out hostels.
+Keep reading this guide on bargaining for backpackers.

 I never haggled before

 The only time I haggled over a price before was when I was eight years old.
 I’d seen this super cool pocket knife and I had to have it… if I’d just had enough money.
 I didn’t.
 So I put on my sad face and told the vendor I was just a little short on money.
 He couldn’t resist the sweet and innocent droopy eyes of an eight-year-old kid.
 So he sold me the knife for 9 French francs instead of 10.
 I’m still bragging about that victory today.
-We got a great chance to practice in Central America.
-So here’s how to do it!
+We got a great chance to practice our bargaining skills in Central America.

 Before we leave for the next destination, we spend some time investigating.
 We check Tripadvisor or Hostelworld to see what’s available.
 We try to figure out which is a good area to be in and what the regular prices for rooms are.
 Most of the time, we write down 2 top picks with their address and visit those first.
 Sometimes, when we know there will be an abundance of hostels, we just leave unprepared.
 When backpacking for longer periods of time, we only book the first night and take care of prices for the other nights when we get there.